bfarnam/infineon/README.md

 ```
 nowAmps[2] = readCurrent(OUT20);
 ```
 nowAmps[] is my local array name and index location and OUT20 is the defined output from outputs.cpp.
+You can pass the return to any variable of type float.

 In the above example I utilize 2 local fucntions to enable/disable the DEN and DSEL becuase I am running this through an i2c bus.